-• The gas cabinet or exhausted enclosure shall be provided with an exhaust ventilation system designed to operate at a negative pressure relative to the surrounding areas:
+- The gas cabinet or exhausted enclosure shall be provided with an exhaust ventilation system designed to operate at a negative pressure relative to the surrounding areas: - The velocity at the face of access ports or windows, with the access port or window open, shall be adequate to protect the user from fugitive emissions.
+In the United Kingdom, a minimum velocity of 1 m/s across the face of the small valve manipulation opening is recommended for normal operating conditions.
+In Japan, minimum velocity is required over 0.25m/s as the regional example. - The number of air exchanges per hour (inside the gas cabinet or exhausted enclosure) may be regulated by local authorities;

-- The velocity at the face of access ports or windows, with the access port or window open, shall be adequate to protect the user from fugitive emissions.
-In the United Kingdom, a minimum velocity of 1 m/s across the face of the small valve manipulation opening is recommended for normal operating conditions - The number of air exchanges per hour (inside the gas cabinet or exhausted enclosure) may be regulated by local authorities; - Mechanical ventilation rate shall be adequate.
-In the United States, the rate of not less than 0.3 m3/min/m2 (1 ft3/min/ft2) of floor area over the area of storage or use is required; - The exhaust system shall take into account the density of the potential gases released and leak points: - For gases that are heavier than air, like hydrogen selenide, exhaust should be taken near the floor.
+- Mechanical ventilation rate shall be adequate.
+In the United States, the rate of not less than 0.3 m3/min/m2 (1 ft3/min/ft2) of floor area over the area of storage or use is required.
+In Japan, high pressure safety acts require ventilation of 10 times/hour for the volume of gas cabinet - The exhaust system shall take into account the density of the potential gases released and leak points: - For gases that are heavier than air, like hydrogen selenide, exhaust should be taken near the floor.
 Typically within 0.3 m (1 ft), but varies by local authority - For some hydrogen selenide mixtures (helium, hydrogen) that are lighter than air, the exhaust should be taken near the ceiling.
 Typically, within 0.3 m (1 ft), but varies by local authority - The location of both the exhaust and inlet air openings shall be designed to provide air movement across all portions of the floor or room to prevent the accumulation of vapors; - Exhaust ventilation shall not be recirculated within the room or building - Ventilation systems shall discharge at the required distance from intakes of air handling systems, air conditioning equipment, and air compressors; - Storage and use of compressed gases should be located at an adequate distance from air intakes; - In the United States where powered ventilation is provided, a manual shutoff switch should be provided outside of the room in a position adjacent to the principal access door to the room or in an approved location.
 The switch shall be the break-glass or equivalent type and shall be labeled as follows: VENTILATION SYSTEM EMERGENCY SHUTOFF; - Where mechanical ventilation is provided, the system shall be operational as a minimum during the time the building or space is occupied; and - There shall be an alarm system that will activate in the event of the loss of ventilation.